rewoma19/script-summer/enchantments/enchantments.md

 ### Remove the top card from the stack

 Make a card disapper by removing the card at the top of the stack.
 Return the adjusted stack.

+## Task 6

+### Insert a card at the bottom of the stack

+Make a card appear by inserting a new card at the bottom of the stack.
+Return the adjusted stack.